-In a packed chamber and over four hours of testimony, the fate of “The Pelican” came down to a familiar—but uncomfortable—reality: sometimes, a small number of votes carries outsized weight.
+In a packed City Council chamber and following more than four hours of testimony, the fate of “The Pelican” came down to an uncomfortable reality: sometimes, a small number of votes carries outsized weight.

-On Thursday, March 26, the St. Petersburg City Council fell one vote short of overturning approval of the proposed 21-story tower on 5th Avenue North.
-The 4–3 vote in favor of Preserve the ‘Burg’s appeal did not meet the required supermajority, allowing the project to move forward.
+On Thursday, March 26, the St. Petersburg City Council fell one vote short of overturning approval of the proposed 21-story tower on 5th Ave. and 4th St. North, just across the alley from the Hollandar Hotel.
+The 4–3 vote did not meet the required supermajority to overturn Preserve the 'Burg's appeal of the Development Reivew Commission's approval of the Pelican development earlier this year.
+Council's decision to deny the appeal allows the project to move forward.

 But the math of the moment continues to be a head scratcher.